The Via Method

 A solid yellow background.

-• Developed by Maria Spathis in 2024, the Via Method is a practical grief-aware framework for supporting people through loss, change, and life transitions.
-It sees loss not only as a response to death, but as something that can happen whenever identity, relationships, or life circumstances shift.
-The method honours grief as a natural, non-linear process, offering space for understanding, healing, and growth.
+• Developed by Maria Spathis in 2024, the Via Method is a grief-aware framework designed to support people through loss, change, and life transitions.
+It recognises that grief is not only connected to death, but can also emerge through relationship breakdowns, identity shifts, illness, workplace stress, life changes, and the loss of the life once known.

-More than a therapeutic approach, the Via Method also supports workplaces and leaders.
-It helps teams respond to change with care, emotional awareness, and practical strategies that put people first.
-In every setting, the Method meets people where they are, acknowledges their experiences, and helps restore balance between self, work, and community.
+The Via Method also supports workplaces and leaders by helping organisations respond to grief, stress, and change with greater emotional awareness, psychological safety, and people-first strategies.
+Whether supporting individuals or teams, the Method meets people where they are and helps restore balance between self, work, and community.

 • The Via Method was developed to address a gap in how we understand and navigate loss, change, and grief.
 Many existing models can feel too clinical or distant, treating loss as a problem to fix rather than a natural part of life.
 The Via Method sees loss as a meaningful process — a time that can reshape identity, values, and relationships.